feature-image

 Ja Morant was unwanted in the trade window

 Earlier in January, the Grizzlies made Ja Morant available in the trade market.
 However, they soon clarified that they want at least one future first-round pick from any team willing to pursue Morant.
-Maybe this is where the trouble started.
+This may be where the trouble started.

-Front office leaders around the league believe the Memphis Grizzlies would seek major draft assets before entering serious Morant negotiations.
-Consequently, that expectation limits potential suitors quickly.
+Front-office leaders around the league believe the Memphis Grizzlies would seek significant draft assets before entering serious negotiations with Morant.
+Consequently, that expectation quickly limits potential suitors.

 Moreover, teams must evaluate Morant’s inconsistent season, repeated time away from action, and a contract carrying more than $42M annually for the next two years.